wattsworth/joule/docs/getting_started.rst

 .. code-block:: bash

+		$> joule filter
+		#  ... list of filter modules
-		$> joule filter -h
+		$> joule filter help mean
-		#  ... help text
+		#  ... help with the mean module
-		$> joule filter average --window 10
+		$> joule filter mean 8
-		   compute the per-element moving average using a window size of 10
+		per-element moving average with a window size of 8

 To add this filter to our pipeline copy the following into a file at **/etc/joule/module_configs/demo_filter.conf**